KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 	:end-before: XR_DOCS_TAG_END_DestroyHandTracker
 	:dedent: 8

 Hands should be polled once per frame.
 At the end of PollActions(), we'll poll each hand.
-We'll assume to begin with that the user isn't holding the controller, so we'll use the XR_HAND_JOINTS_MOTION_RANGE_UNOBSTRUCTED_EXT motion range.
+We'll assume to begin with that the user isn't holding the controller, so we'll use the motion range ``XR_HAND_JOINTS_MOTION_RANGE_UNOBSTRUCTED_EXT``.

 .. literalinclude:: ../Chapter5/main.cpp
 	:language: cpp